squid-cache/squid-cache.github.io/docs/KnowledgeBase/LdapBackedDigestAuthentication.md

 To manipulate the attributes in LDAP was used the tools from the package ldap-utils (those beginning with ldap\* and used to manipulate the base when running, pretty standard).
-There's n ways to do that, feeding the base with LDIF files, using administration tools with a web interface, these will not be shown here.
+There are n ways to do that, feeding the base with LDIF files, using administration tools with a web interface, these will not be shown here.
 LDAP can be populated in various different forms, so, it is expected that yours can be a little different than mine